garuda-linux/pkgbuilds-aur/README.md

 - Lint:
   - Lints scripts, configs and PKGBUILDs via a set of linters
 - Manage AUR:
-  - Checks .CI_CONFIG in each PKGBUILDs folder for whether a package is meant to be managed on the AUR side
+  - Checks `.CI_CONFIG` in each PKGBUILDs folder for whether a package is meant to be managed on the AUR side
   - Clones the AUR repo and updates files with current versions of this repo
-  - Pushes changes back
+  - Pushes changes back to AUR
 - Schedule package:
-  - Checks for a list of commits between HEAD and "scheduled" tag
+  - Creates a list of changes between the last 2 commits
-  - Checks whether a "[deploy]" string exists in the commit message or PKGBUILD directories changed
+  - Checks whether a `[deploy $pkgname]` string exists in the commit message or PKGBUILD directories changed
   - In either case a list of packages to be scheduled for a build gets created
   - Schedules all changed packages for a build via Chaotic Manager